-This is where having a Dallas-Fort Worth DWI lawyer on your side can help.
+This is where having a Dallas-Fort Worth, TX DWI lawyer on your side can help.

 For example, the arresting officer in a DWI must follow established protocols, even when the incident includes an accident or injury.
 If, for example, the officer failed to conduct field sobriety testing in accordance National Highway Traffic Safety Administration (NHTSA) standards, it may call into question the officer’s probable cause for ordering chemical tests.